-Base: Crushed quartz bound with shellac in interior base, along with layers of brass, bakelite and cotton fiber, forming a Reich orgone platform.
+Base: Crushed quartz bound with shellac in interior base, along with layers of brass, bakelite, copper, crushed quartz and cotton fiber, forming a Reich orgone platform.

 Top: Brass stops to hold lid parallel to base when closed.

-Lid: 2-Dimensional pyramid pattern, etched in copper on bakelite surface board, with brass hinges and neodymium disc magnet mounted in center underside.
+Lid: 2-Dimensional pyramid pattern, etched in copper on fiberglass surface board, with brass hinges and neodymium disc magnet mounted in center underside.